NuevoFoundation/workshops/content/english/java-tictactoe/activity-4.md

 These are the concepts from the `Java: Basics` workshop that we will use in this activity.
 Please refer to these activity to review or learn the concepts before continuing!
 {{% /notice %}}

-1. Write a method `getWinner(String[] curBoard)` that returns winner in a `String` with an `array` input of the current game board.
+1. Write a method `getWinner(String[] curBoard)` that returns the winner in a `String` with an `array` input of the current game board.

 - If the player wins, return `"Congratulations! \nYou won the Game :)"`.
 - If the computer wins, return `"Game Over! \nYou lost the Game :("`.
 - If there's a tie, return `"It's a TIE!
 Try it again"`.
 - If there isn't a winner yet, return `""`.

 There are several ways to write this method.

-Give it a try in the following replit, it will tell you if your method is correctly written!
+Give it a try in the following replit first, it will tell you if your method is correctly written!
 <iframe height="600px" width="100%" src="https://repl.it/@nuevofoundation/JavaTicTacToegetWinner?lite=true#Winner.java" scrolling="no" frameborder="no" allowtransparency="true" allowfullscreen="true" sandbox="allow-forms allow-pointer-lock allow-popups allow-same-origin allow-scripts allow-modals"></iframe>

 {{% notice note %}}
 #### Ideas/Hints for writing the method `getWinner()`
 - Concatenate `Strings` at the 3 positions that consist a horizontal, vertical, or diagonal row.
-- Check if each of them is `"XXX"` or `"OOO"` for a winner.
+- Use `equals()` to check if each of the concatenated Strings is `"XXX"` or `"OOO"` for a winner.
 (You can even create another method that checks if an input `String` is `"XXX"` or `"OOO"`)
-- If all the spots in the array is filled (a `for loop` can be helpful), and there is no winner, the game ends in a tie.
+- If all the spots in the array is filled (a `for loop` can be helpful) and there is no winner, the game ends in a tie.
 {{% /notice %}}

-2. In `main()`, call the method `gerWinner()` after you the code where you place the player's move, `"X"`.
+2. In `main()`, call the method `gerWinner()` after the line of code where you place the player's move, `"X"`.

-Check if the game should continue (there is no winner or tie).
+Check if the game should continue (there is no winner or a tie).

-If not, print out the final board and the game result!
-And, add the line of code `break`, which prompts the program to break out from the `while` loop!
+If there is a winner or a tie, print out the final board and the game result!
+And, add the line of code `break;`, which prompts the program to break out from the `while` loop!

 </br>